Phone Charging & Signal Boosting

 5) Prepare ground location for adapter pin 13.

-The armrest's metal frame has two open screw positions ideal for use as an improvised grounding station.
+The armrest's metal frame has two open screw positions ideal for use as a ground location.
 Use a metric machine screw with washer, as shown in step 6 image below.

 6) For cars with TCU's (thru 8/00 and from 9/00 without SES): Car connector pins 11 and 14 need to remain jumpered in order to hear phone audio.
 Slide off connector cover (as in step 4 image A), remove pins 11 and 14, then jumper them together seperately, outside the connector, as shown in image below.